UoB-OOP/coms10017/SETUP.md

 Download the latest JDK 8 from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), choose the `Mac OS X` package and follow the installation instructions.
-**Note**: You might be presented with Java 9 as being the lastest version, in which case you will need to manually choose the latest Java 8 package.
+**Note**: You might be presented with Java 9 as being the latest version, in which case you will need to manually choose the latest Java 8 package.

 Alternatively, if you use [Homebrew](https://brew.sh/)<sup>†</sup>: